Shiawassee National Wildlife Refuge: Jaw-Dropping 6.5 Mile Wildlife Drive (See Tons of Animals!) Great Bird Watching and Hiking Spot in Michigan

 Just so you know, dogs are not allowed on the trails.

-The National Wildlife Refuse is a 9,870.35 acres National Wildlife Refuge located in Saginaw County.
+The National Wildlife Refuge is a 9,870.35 acres National Wildlife Refuge located in Saginaw County.
 It is managed by the United States Fish and Wildlife Service.

 Shiawassee National Wildlife Refuge is dedicated to preserving and enhancing wildlife habitat, protecting migratory birds, and providing opportunities for wildlife-oriented recreation and nature study for Saginaw and surrounding communities.